mwbowers/mwbowers.github.io/reference/datagate/datagate-client/xml-cancel-event-args.md

 ---
 title: XmlCancelEventArgs class
-description: Provides data for the XmlCancelEvent event.
+description: "Provides data for the XmlCancelEvent event. "
+last_modified_at: 2024-06-26T20:26:58Z
 ---

 Provides data for the XmlCancelEvent event.